nvsriram/KeeperVision/README.md

 1. Ensure python is installed
 2. Run `pip install -r requirements.txt` to install all dependencies<br />
    **NOTE:** Recommended to use venv before installing dependencies.
 See below for details on how to set it up
 3. Run the Flask app using `python app.py`.
-This will run the app on debug mode on the server's IP
+This will run the app on debug mode on the server's IP<br />
-4. **NOTE**: Ensure the Flask app and the client are in the same WLAN to be able to connect to the server's IP as it is otherwise considered a private IP address
+**NOTE**: Ensure the Flask app and the client are in the same WLAN to be able to connect to the server's IP as it is otherwise considered a private IP address

 **[Optional]** To use venv: